vermypoo/Vanity-Sniper/README.md

 ## Use
 - Pip Install LIbraries
-- Put Your Token, Server ID And Token In
+- Put Your Server ID And Token In
 - Enjoy <3